-White Coats is a Not for Profit Australian-based company with a global focus.
+White Coats is a Not for Profit Australian-based charity.
 The Foundation was established in recognition of the need to raise awareness about the role of clinical trials in advancing medical science and healthcare.
 We are providing information about clinical trials through our Webinar Series and Our Blogs.

 At White Coats Foundation, we provide access to credible resources and information to help guide people’s journey in understanding clinical trials and consumer and community involvement in research.